 Based on the role-playing game of “Dungeons and Dragons.”
 The intent of the class is to provide a setting that is a relaxing elective, which uses one's imagination while participating in a group cooperative effort.
 The class also involves using mathematical skills, reading, reference to mythology, interpersonal skills, and artistry.

 Designed specifically for seniors, the class helps students prepare for life after graduation.
 Credit evaluations, career explorations, researching colleges and other vocational programs help each senior develop a plan for their next phase of life.
-The class also helps prepare students for life after high school where finances are concerned.
-The class focuses on job hunting, banking, housing, bills, credit, higher education as well as savings and long term planning.
-Students incorporate their personal goals and trips are made to help familiarize students with resources in town.
+The class also focuses on all aspects of personal finance, including job hunting, banking, housing, bills, credit, as well as savings and long term planning.
+Students develop their personal goals, and field trips are made to help familiarize students with local resources.